FREQUENTLY ASKED QUESTIONS

 Q: When can I apply to the Physical Therapist Assistant Program?

-A: PTA Program applications are due the first Monday in March each year.
+A: PTA Program applications are due March 1st each year.
 Students should turn in the PTA Program application in March if they have completed all the pre-requisite courses OR if they will complete all the pre-requisite courses by the end of that spring semester.
 After all spring grades are turned in, the rank of the applicants are calculated and letters go out to applicants informing them if they were accepted about 1-2 weeks after the end of the spring semester.

 Q: Where do I find the PTA Program Application:

-A: The PTA Program Application will be available on the PTA Program website by November for the next year.
-For example in November 2014 the PTA Program application for applicants applying for the 2015 class will be available.
+A: The PTA Program Application will be available on the PTA Program website by November each year.

 Q: If I am accepted into the PTA Program, when does it start?